DanielTamiru/vimitation/README.md

 ### Features

-Vimitation supports side scrolling in addition to the following subset of vim commands:
+Vimitation supports side-scrolling in addition to the following subset of vim commands:

 **Insertion**
 - `i` - insert before the cursor